 - Toerisme Oostende, Monacoplein 2

 What a splendid name for a museum by the sea!
 Here you will find the works of Belgian artists, especially those associated with the coast.
-James Ensor, a surrealist who lived and worked in Ostend figures largely.
-HIs house is currently undergoing renovation but will be available to visit soon.
+James Ensor and Leon Spilliaert both Ostend artists have a gallery devoted to them.
+If you are fans of the pair Spilliaert has a gallery devoted entirely to him on the prom, check the website for opening times and Ensor’s house is currently being refurbished but you can pop along to gaze at the facade.

 - Muse.zee, Romestraat 11, Ostend